shantanu-gupta/spad-timg-denoise/README.md

 See `scripts/experiment/kpn_timg/train/`.

 ## Running a trained KPN denoiser on a simulated example image
 See the files in `scripts/experiment/kpn_timg/run/`.
 They take you from a PNG file representing (linear) image radiances, to a simulated log-timestamp image, to denoising it through the KPN, then mapping it back to a radiance value.
-You need to train the model using the previous steps (or get a trained model from me) for this to work.
+You need to train a model using the previous steps (or get a trained model from me) for this to work.